Byzantine Empire: Major facts about one of history’s longest-running empires

 The West loathed the Byzantines

 Ever since the Roman Empire split in later part of the 4th century, the Western half (i.e. Rome) became increasingly hostile towards the Byzantine Empire.
 Scholars and historians in the West described the East and their Greek Orthodox culture as uncouth.

 The West also believed that the Orthodox Greek Eastern Romans practiced the wrong kind of religion; hence they were not real Romans.
 This notion perpetuated long after the decline of Byzantine Empire.
 For example, Edward Gibbon – an 18th century author – described them in his book, The Decline and Fall of the Roman Empire, as vile people and completely opposite to the Romans.

 It was also not uncommon for the Eastern Roman Empire to be tagged as cowards and incompetent people, with many Middle Ages writers wrongfully claiming that the empire chalked very little cultural achievements.

 Read More: 10 Greatest Roman Emperors of All Time

 The Hagia Sophia is generally seen as the Empire’s most prized jewel

 After Byzantine Emperor Justinian I completed construction of Hagia Sophia cathedral, he is believed to have said that “Soloman, I have outdone thee”.
-The magnificent cathedral, which was built on the site of ruined church, was at the time none like anything seen before.
+The magnificent cathedral, which was built on the site of the ruins of an old church, was at the time none like anything seen before.
 The height of the Hagia Sophia is about 270 feet (82 meters) while the diameter of its dome reaches 108 feet (33 meters).

-Did you know: The name “Hagia Sophia” translates into “Holy Wisdom”?
+Did you know: The name “Hagia Sophia” translates to “Holy Wisdom”?